A guide to contributing

 Committing

 When you feel your change is done, you may commit.
-Start by adding the changed files:
+Start by adding the changed

-git add <changed files>
+files git add <changed files>

-Make sure these changes are being added to your forked repository.
-Then commit using:
+.
+Make sure these changes are being added to

-The commit message must adhere to our style.
-The first line of the commit is the “header”.
-The header starts with a tag (or tags, separated by a comma), then a colon.
+Header format: Start with a tag (or tags, separated by a comma), then a colon.
+Refer to the MAINTAINERS.yaml for a list of accepted tags.
 Which tags are used depend on which components of gem5 you have modified.
-Please refer to the MAINTAINERS.yaml for a comprehensive list of accepted tags.
-After this colon a short description of the commit must be provided.
-This header line must not exceed 65 characters.
+After the colon a short description of the commit must be provided.
+The header line must not exceed 65 characters.

 To improve the navigability of the gem5 project we would appreciate if commit messages include a link to the relevant GitHub issue/issues.
+Below is an example of how a gem5 commit message should be formatted:

 test,base: This commit tests some classes in the base component